 - A. This Code and the Official Zoning Map incorporated by reference herein implement the land use goals of the Comprehensive Plan, which has been adopted for the purposes set forth in Article 16 of the Town Law.
-This Code in the interest of the protection and promotion of the public health, safety, and welfare, shall be deemed to specifically include the following, among others: - (1) The facilitation of the efficient and adequate provision of public facilities and services; - (2) The assurance of adequate sites for residence, industry, commerce, and to promote the economic prosperity of the Town; - (3) The creation of greater opportunities for attainable homes; - (4) The provision of quality of life for residents; - (5) The prevention and reduction of traffic congestion to promote efficient and safe circulation of vehicles and pedestrians; - (6) The maximum protection of residential and historic areas; - (7) The gradual elimination of nonconforming uses; - (8) The enhancement of the appearance and character of the Town as a whole, particularly its open and rural environment; - (9) The encouragement of flexibility in the design and development of land in such a way as to produce the most appropriate use, to facilitate the adequate and economical provision of streets and utilities, and to preserve the natural and scenic qualities of open lands; - (10) The fostering and protection of agriculture and fisheries; - (11) The provision for, so far as conditions may permit, the accommodation of solar energy systems and equipment, and access to sunlight necessary therefor; - (12) The protection of the subsurface water supply and surface waters; - (13) The protection and enhancement of the coastal environment; - (14) The preparation for natural hazards to assure recovery and resilience; and
+This Code in the interest of the protection and promotion of the public health, safety, and welfare, shall be deemed to specifically include the following, among others: - (1) The facilitation of the efficient and adequate provision of public facilities and services; - (2) The assurance of adequate sites for residence, industry, commerce, and to promote the economic prosperity of the Town; - (3) The creation of greater opportunities for attainable homes; - (4) The provision of quality of life for residents; - (5) The prevention and reduction of traffic congestion to promote efficient and safe circulation of vehicles and pedestrians; - (6) The maximum protection of residential and quality of life for residents; - (6)(7) The protection of historic areas; - (7)(8) The gradual elimination of nonconforming uses; - (8)(9) The enhancement of the appearance and character of the Town as a whole, particularly its open and rural environment; - (9)(10) The encouragement of flexibility in the design and development of land in such a way as to produce the most appropriate use, to facilitate the adequate and economical provision of streets and utilities, and to preserve the natural and scenic qualities of open lands; - (10)(11) The fostering and protection of agriculture and fisheries; - (11)(12) The provision for, so far as conditions may permit, the accommodation of solar energy systems and equipment, and access to sunlight necessary therefor; - (12)(13) The protection of the subsurface water supply and surface waters: - (13)(14) The protection and enhancement of the coastal environment;